Lawrence wraps preseason with 2 TDs, Jags beat Cowboys 34-14

 Rush was 4 of 8 for 16 yards in three scoreless possessions, while Gilbert finished 9 of 16 for 87 yards with the score.
 QB coach Doug Nussmeier ran the offense instead of offensive coordinator Kellen Moore, a twist Dallas coach Mike McCarthy likes to use late in the preseason to give other coaches play-calling experience.

+“I’m proud of what I put on tape,” said Gilbert, who didn’t make his first career start until last season, six years after he was drafted and now finds himself on the roster bubble again.
+“Those decisions are out of my hands.
+I’m just going to worry about what I can control.”

-In explaining why the future of the franchise would play in a preseason finale, Meyer said Lawrence simply needed the reps, and they kept coming even after most of the starting offensive linemen had gone to the sideline for good.
+In explaining why the future of the franchise would play in a preseason finale, Meyer said Lawrence simply needed the reps.
+The coach said the staff almost decided to sit Lawrence because five of the top offensive linemen were out, but ultimately decided he needed the playing time.

 Mixing mostly quick drops and rollouts, the Jaguars kept their prized QB out of harm’s away except for Ron’Dell Carter’s roughing penalty when he appeared to make contact with Lawrence’s facemask on a hit just as the QB threw a pass.